10 Masterful Email Marketing Campaign Examples

 Everybody does it: casually shopping online, sometimes even adding items to the cart without following through on the sale.
 The good news is that many e-commerce sites save these abandoned carts so customers can return to them at a later time.

-Sending a reminder email (also called a "re-engagement email") about following through on these purchases can be a simple way to trigger a user’s action.
-In fact, the conversion rate for cart abandonment emails is currently over 18%.
+Sending a reminder email (also called a "re-engagement email") about following through on these purchases can be a simple way to trigger a user's action.
+In fact, the conversion rate for abandoned cart emails is currently over 18%.
 Sometimes, your customers just need that extra push, which could be your follow-up email.

 Survey email